RulaBH/My-Jupyter-Notebook/README.md

 Data Scientist <br>

 *I am interested in data science because I enjoy problem-solving and statistical analysis, which led me to look for a career in data science.
 Studing data science will give me analytical skills to help any company meet its goals and improve their profit*

+### A code cell contains code to be executed in the kernel.
+When the code is run, the notebook displays the output below the code cell that generated it.

 # Hello There!

 My name is **Rula** i am studying *Data Science* I am enjoying the class! <br>